mmkal/p-suite/readme.md

 ## Packages

-*Not accepting additions, but happy to take requests.*

 - **[pify](https://github.com/sindresorhus/pify)**: Promisify a callback-style function
 - **[delay](https://github.com/sindresorhus/delay)**: Delay a promise a specified amount of time
 - **[yoctodelay](https://github.com/sindresorhus/yoctodelay)**: Delay a promise a specified amount of time